LGBTQIA+ inclusion in sailing and boating FAQs

 The RYA LGBTQIA+ Network is for anyone interested in collaborating with the RYA to identify barriers to participation for members of the LGBTQIA+ communities.
 The aim of the network is to help develop strategies and initiatives to break down barriers.
 Ultimately making boating activities accessible and inclusive for all, regardless of their sexual orientation, sex or gender identity.

-5. How can I join the RYA in supporting/celebrating Pride?
+4. How can I join the RYA in showing my support for the LGBTQIA+ community?

 There are many things you can do to show your support for LGBTQIA+ communities across your own networks such as:

-• Using this month to create an action plan for increasing inclusion and belonging throughout the year ahead.
+• Create an action plan for your club or centre to increase inclusion and belonging throughout the year ahead.

 • Be visible - communicate to all staff, volunteers, members and participants and highlight activities, local events, articles, and blogs.
 Display them in lifts, corridors, notice boards, changing rooms, bars or in windows.